AmberLee2427/data-challenge-notebooks/AAS Workshop/Session A: Nexus/ReadMe.md

     --no-browser
 ```

-Here’s the step-by-step guide to using the Nexus with Colab.
+Here's the step-by-step guide to using the Nexus with Colab.

 1.  **Follow steps 1-4 in the VSCode instructions**